 The rest of the document is structured as follows: the methodological approach followed in order to build, test and validate CIRP is described in the following Section.
 Section 3 presents the CIRP System Overview and Section 4 the CIRP architecture.
-Finally in Section 5, the Graphical User interface is presented and Section 6 describes in more detail the functionalities offered by the platform.
+In Section 5, the Graphical User interface is presented and Section 6 describes in more detail the functionalities offered by the platform.
+Finally the future work is presented in Section 7.